 - Bake for 35 minutes, or until golden brown and done.

-- Brush with remaining butter and herb mixture and top with fresh chopped parsley.
+- Brush with remaining butter and herb mixture and sprinkle with chopped fresh parsley.

 Adapted from Southern Living